Commensurating actions of birational groups and groups of pseudo-automorphisms: Illustrating results

 \begin{thm} Let $X$ be an irreducible projective surface over an algebraically closed field $\bfk$.
 The following are equivalent: \begin{enumerate} \item some finitely generated subgroup of $\Bir(X)$ does not transfix $\Hy(X)$; \item some cyclic subgroup of $\Bir(X)$ does not transfix $\Hy(X)$; \item \begin{itemize} \item $\bfk$ has characteristic $0$, and $X$ is birationally equivalent to the product of the projective line with a curve of genus 0 or 1, or \item $\bfk$ has positive characteristic, and $X$ is a rational surface. \end{itemize} \end{enumerate} \end{thm}

 \begin{eg} Let $\bfk$ be an algebraically closed field that is not algebraic over a finite field.
 Let $t$ be an element of infinite order in the multiplicative group $\bfk^*$.
 Then the birational transformation $g$ of $\P^2_\bfk$ given, in affine coordinates, by $(x,y)\mapsto (tx+1,xy)$ does not transfix $\Hy(\P^2_\bfk)$.
-Indeed, it is easy to show that the hypersurface $C=\{x=0\}$ satisfies, for $n\in\Z$, $f^n(C)\in\Hy(\P^2_\bfk)$ if and only if $n\le 0$. \end{eg}
+Indeed, it is easy to show that the hypersurface $C=\{x=0\}$ satisfies, for $n\in\Z$, $f_\bullet^n(C)\in\Hy(\P^2_\bfk)$ if and only if $n\le 0$. \end{eg}

-\begin{eg} The example of non-transfixing element in Example \ref{exp2facile} works under a small restriction on $\bfk$.
+\begin{eg} Example \ref{exp2facile} works under a small restriction on $\bfk$.
 Here is an example over an arbitrary algebraically closed field $\bfk$.
-Let $L$ and $L'$ be two lines in $\P^2_\bfk$ intersecting transversally at a point $q$.
-Let $f$ be a birational transformation of $\P^2_\bfk$ that contracts $L'$ onto $q$ and fixes the line $L$.
+Let $L$ and $L'$ be two lines in~$\P^2_\bfk$ intersecting transversally at a point $q$.
+Let $f$ be a birational transformation of $\P^2_\bfk$ that contracts $L'$ onto $q$ and fixes $L$.
 For instance, in affine coordinates, the monomial map $(x,y)\mapsto (x,xy)$ contracts the $y$-axis onto the origin, and fixes the $x$-axis.
 Assume that there is an open neighborhood $\U$ of $q$ such that $f$ does not contract any curve in $\U$ except the line $L'$.
 Let $C$ be an irreducible curve that intersects $L$ and $L'$ transversally at $q$.
-Then, for every $n\geq 1$, the strict transform $f^n_\circ(C)$ is an irreducible curve, and the order of tangency of this curve with $L$ goes to infinity with $n$.
-Thus, the degree of $f^n_\circ(C)$ goes to infinity too and the $f^n_\circ(C)$ form an infinite sequence in $\Hy(\P^2_\bfk)$.
+Then, for every $n\geq 1$, the strict transform $f^n_\circ(C)$ is an irreducible curve, and its order of tangency with $L$ goes to infinity with $n$.
+Thus, the degree of $f^n_\circ(C)$ goes to infinity, and the $f^n_\circ(C)$ form an infinite sequence in $\Hy(\P^2_\bfk)$.

 Now, assume that $C$ is contracted by $f^{-1}$ onto a point $p$, $p\notin \Ind(f)$, and $p$ is fixed by $f^{-1}$.
 Then, for every $m\geq 1$, $f^{-m}_\bullet(C)$ is not in $\Hy(\P^2_\bfk)$.
 This shows that the orbit of $C$ under the action of $f_\bullet$ intersects $\Hy(\P^2_\bfk)$ and its complement $\Hyp(\P^2_\bfk)\smallsetminus \Hy(\P^2_\bfk)$ on the infinite sets $\{f^n_\circ(C)\, ; \, n\geq 1\}$ and $\{f^{-m}_\bullet(C)\, ; \, m\geq 1\}$.
 In particular, $f$ does not transfix $\Hy(\P^2_\bfk)$.